“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 “I am NOT upset!”
 I respond angrily.
 “You’re just not hearing me!
 Why are you making this so hard?”

-Conversations like this have played out countless times in my 30-year marriage.
+Conversations like this have played out countless times in my 35-year marriage.
 The words might vary, but my frustration only varies by degree.
-I had no idea anxiety had become my constant life-long companion, so ingrained in who I am that my official diagnosis came as quite a surprise to me, but not to those closest to me.
+I had no idea anxiety had become my constant life-long companion, so ingrained in who I am that my official diagnosis came as quite a surprise to me (but not to those closest to me).

 Yes, I experience anxiety.

-It might look like I have it all together but feel quite the opposite.
+It might look like I have it all together, but I feel quite the opposite.
 Fear and anxiety have hidden for so long behind anger and frustration that I never noticed them.

-There are many types of anxiety and anxiety disorders, however, the root of mine stems from PTSD that developed during childhood.
-I learned to cope with the hurt I experienced, to pull myself up by my bootstraps, and to keep going in spite of what I felt.
+There are many types of anxiety and anxiety disorders, but the root of mine stems from PTSD that developed during childhood.
+I learned to cope with the hurt I experienced, to pull myself up by my bootstraps, and to keep going despite what I felt.

 While I was undoubtedly fearful of new circumstances and situations, I stuffed that down and simply moved forward.
 When chronic illness became another constant companion, the never-ending muscle spasms grew into another breeding ground for anxiety.